FIXTradingCommunity/fix-orchestra/README.md

 ## Versions

-### Working version: Release Candidate 4
+### Current version: Release Candidate 4
+Release Candidate 4 was approved by the Global Technical Committee on Feb.
+21, 2019 for 90 day public review.
 Themes:
 * Tool development
 * Schema refinements as needed

-### Current approved version: Release Candidate 3
+### Release Candidate 3
-Release Candidate 2 was approved by the Global Technical Committee on March 8, 2018 for 90 day public review.
+Release Candidate 3 was approved by the Global Technical Committee on March 8, 2018 for 90 day public review.
 Themes:
 * Semantic concepts
 * Additional demonstration applications: documentation generator, test generator